Ritee17/Leetcode_Problems/README.md

 # Leetcode-problems
-This repo contains the solutions of all th problems that i have solved on Leetcode
+This repo contains the solutions of leetcode problems in java language .